Reducing Expense And Conflict Through Alternative Dispute Resolution

 Litigating a divorce can be both emotionally exhausting and financially draining.
 Not only that, when elements of your divorce go before a judge, you relinquish control over the outcome.
 In other words, the judge will ultimately decide what happens.
 In some circumstances, litigation is the best and only choice if the parties cannot come to an agreement or if a substantially large amount of assets is involved, but the process is contentious, expensive, time-consuming and stressful.

 One way to retain a degree of control of your divorce is to try alternative dispute resolution (ADR) methods like using a mediator or leveraging collaborative law.
-As the name implies, both methods emphasize collaboration over fighting.
+Both alternative dispute resolution processes emphasize working amicably through differences, reasonable communications and retaining more control over a personalized outcome.

 Are you wondering why ADR is a positive tool during a divorce?
 ADR can provide you with solutions for a wide range of issues including:

 Coming to the table with an assumption of goodwill instead of animosity can greatly reduce tensions, not to mention costs.
 In fact, reduced cost is one of the major reasons that people can benefit from ADR.
-And when you don’t spend your money on lawyers and court costs, you can save that money for your children or other expenses you will face in the future.
+And when you do not spend extensive amounts of money on lawyers and court costs, you can save that money for you, your children or other expenses you will face in the future.

 When You Do Not Want To Wait

 In New Jersey, many courts have judicial shortages, and trials are being delayed.
-With the ongoing shortage of judges, pursuing an alternative dispute resolution method like mediation or collaborative law can ensure that your divorce stays on track and doesn’t get lost in a sea of family law conflicts awaiting their day in court.
-Melissa Cipriano, Esq. is a mediator and has been trained in collaborative law.
+With the ongoing shortage of judges, pursuing an alternative dispute resolution method like mediation or collaborative law can help ensure that your divorce stays on track and doesn’t get lost in a sea of family law conflicts awaiting their day in court.
+Melissa Cipriano, Esq. is a certified mediator and has been trained in collaborative law.
+Similarly, divorce lawyer Bart Lombardo and Allison Holzman, Of Counsel, are also certified mediators.

 Attorney Melissa Cipriano is a member of the New Jersey Collaborative Law Group, and she is on the executive board of that group.
-She also has an MBA, which gives her an edge in negotiations that involve astute financial decision-making.
+She also has an MBA, which gives her an edge in resolving complex financial disputes through negotiations that involve astute financial decision-making.

 Get Started Today